 HEIs should have processes in their IQAS which allow the design and approval of the degree programmes, in a way that is consistent with the European standards and guidelines for internal quality assurance in higher education institutions, especially ESG 1.2 (Design and approval of programmes), which provides that "HEIs should have processes for the design and approval of their programmes.
 The programmes should be designed so that they meet the objectives set for them, including the intended learning outcomes.
-The qualification resulting from a programme should be clearly specified and communicated, and refer to the correct level of the national qualifications framework for higher education Area", as well as ESG 1.3 (Student-centred learning, teaching and assessment) which provides that "HEIs should ensure that the programmes are delivered in a way that encourages students to take an active role in creating the learning process, and that the assessment of students reflects this approach" (ENQA, 2015).
+The qualification resulting from a programme should be clearly specified and communicated, and refer to the correct level of the national qualifications framework for higher education and, consequently, to the framework for qualifications of the European Higher Education Area", as well as ESG 1.3 (Student-centred learning, teaching and assessment) which provides that "HEIs should ensure that the programmes are delivered in a way that encourages students to take an active role in creating the learning process, and that the assessment of students reflects this approach" (ENQA, 2015).